Redgate Medical CentreWestonzoyland RoadBridgwater Somerset, TA6 5BFTel: 01278 454560

 YOU DON'T NEED TO WAIT TO BE CONTACTED - BOOK YOUR FLU VACCINATION AS SOON AS POSSIBLE.

 We provide comprehensive travel advice.
 If you are planning holidays abroad, you should check with us well before you are due to travel so that we can make sure that any necessary immunisation is competed in time.
 You may be denied admission to some countries if you are not fully immunised.
-Note: a fee is payable for certain travel immunisations – please ask the nurse for details.

 For online travel advice visit http://www.fitfortravel.nhs.uk/.
 There is information about specific countries and the vaccinations required on the links below